RyenHY/Detection-Lab/README.md

 ## Objective

-The Linux Labs were used to teach myself the Linux Operating System.
-As the most popular OS used in the security industry, these projects were designed to deepen my own understanding with practical expereince and also provide a future source of reference.
+As the most popular OS used in the security industry, these Linux projects were used to deepen my own understanding with practical exercises.
+They also provide a future source of reference.

 ### Skills Learned